-Ketamine has been in use for some time as an anaesthetic drug, and it has been abused as the club drug Special K. In the last several years multiple research trials have shown that it has a rapid onset antidepressant effect (within about 24 hours).
+Ketamine has been in use for some time as an anesthetic drug, and it has been abused as the club drug Special K. In the last several years, multiple research trials have shown that it has a rapid onset antidepressant effect (within about 24 hours).
 It increases rates of remission in major disorder, but the effect is not as pronounced for bipolar depression.
-It appears to have a protective effect against suicide, and unlike many antidepressants it doesn’t appear to trigger mania.
+It appears to have a protective effect against suicide, and unlike many antidepressants, it doesn’t appear to trigger mania.

 Mechanism of action

 It has a different mechanism of action than other antidepressant medications.
 It acts on NMDA and AMPA receptors, affecting the balance between the calming neurotransmitter GABA and the excitatory/stress neurotransmitter glutamate.
 It also boosts the production of BDNF (brain-derived neurotrophic factor), which in turn promotes the formation of new synaptic connections in the brain.
 It has been suggested that people with depression may have abnormalities related to their NMDA receptors and experience what’s referred to “excitotoxicity” from glutamate overactivity.